 - 3. (10 points) Different objectives in stable matching: Consider a standard stable matching problem with complete preference lists for both men and women.
 I want to find the stable matching that minimizes the average rank in the preference list of each agent's assigned partner.
 For example, if there are three men and three women and a stable matching assigns partners ranked 1, 2, and 2 (in their own preference lists) to the three men, and 1, 3, and 3 to the three women, then the average rank is 2.
-Write down a linear program (using the same conventions as the basic stable matching LP discussed in lecture) for achieving this objective. - 4.
+Write down a linear program (using the same conventions as the basic stable matching LP discussed in lecture) for achieving this objective.
+(What you write down can be an integer program, actually, but the resulting LP relaxation will be guaranteed to have an integral solution as discussed in class). - 4.
 (10 points) Manipulation through permutation: Consider a matching market with three men and three women with the following true preferences:

-Men Women
+Μ en Women

 1 1 2 3 1 2 1 3

 2 2 1 3 2 1 2 3

 3 1 2 3 3 1 2 3